google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - #430 clear buffering status on stream failure.
 - #412 check for empty baseurl or else player url is appended and affects the url parsing.
 - #439 check for all rtmp streaming protocols when checking for rtmp urls.
+- #442 fix for code error in the javascript api.

 3.2.7
 -----